antrea-io/antrea/docs/design/ovs-pipeline.md

 10. table=ServiceLB, priority=0 actions=goto_table:EndpointDNAT
 ```

-Flow 1 or flow 2 is designed for case 1, matching the first packet of connections destined for the sample [ClusterIP
+Flow 1 and flow 2 are designed for case 1, matching the first packet of connections destined for the sample [ClusterIP
 without Endpoint] or [ClusterIP].
 This is achieved by matching `EpToSelectRegMark` loaded in table [SessionAffinity],
 clusterIP, and port.
 The target of the packet matched by the flow is an OVS group where the Endpoint will be selected.
-Before forwarding the packet to the OVS group, `RewriteMACRegMark` that will be consumed in table [L3Forwarding] is
+Before forwarding the packet to the OVS group, `RewriteMACRegMark`, which will be consumed in table [L3Forwarding], is
 loaded, indicating that the source and destination MAC addresses of the packets should be rewritten. `EpSelectedRegMark`
-that will be consumed in table [EndpointDNAT] is also loaded, indicating that the Endpoint is selected.
+, which will be consumed in table [EndpointDNAT], is also loaded, indicating that the Endpoint is selected.
 Note that the
 Service Endpoint selection is not completed yet, as it will be done in the target OVS group.
-The action is set here to
-support more Endpoints in an OVS group.
-Refer to PR [#2101](https://github.com/antrea-io/antrea/pull/2101) for more
-information.

 Flow 3 is for case 2, matching the first packet of connections destined for the sample [NodePort].
 This is achieved by
 matching `EpToSelectRegMark` loaded in table [SessionAffinity], `NodePortRegMark` loaded in table [NodePortMark], and